Rías Baixas’ History: From Galicia to the World

 "Albariño will have its denomincación específica very soon, to avoid adulterations and fakes" - La Voz de Galicia, 7/31/1983

 But this Denominación Específica was doomed from the start.
-Spain’s looming entry into the European Economic Community meant it would have to comply with the rest of Europe and use a system of appellations based not on grape variety, but rather on origin.
-The logic was that no one can exclusively lay claim to a specific variety: grapes can be planted anywhere, regardless of whether they appear under one or more appellations of origin.
+Spain’s pending entry into the European Economic Community meant it would have to comply with the rest of Europe and use a system of appellations based not on grape variety, but rather on origin.
+The logic was, and still is, that no one can exclusively lay claim to a specific variety.
+As long as they’re approved by a Protected Designation of Origin, grapes can be planted anywhere, regardless of whether they appear under one or twenty appellations of origin.

-But, as anyone who has tangled with bureaucrats knows, there’s always a catch.
-In order for the fledgling DO to be approved, the law required that at least 25% of the proposed appellation’s vineyards be planted with preferred grape varieties and registered with the regulatory council.
-This seriously affected Pontevedra province, since it was covered with HPDs and some vineyards were made up of 80 or 90% hybrid varieties.
+But as anyone who has tangled with bureaucrats knows, there’s always a catch.
+In order for the fledgling Denominación de Origen to be approved, the law required at least 25% of the proposed DO’s vineyards to be planted to preferred grape varieties and registered with the regulatory council.
+This was a serious problem for the province of Pontevedra, since it was covered with HPDs and some vineyards were made up of 80 or 90% hybrid varieties.

-The immediate consequence was that some areas of the Salnés, O Rosal, and Condado do Tea were temporarily excluded from the new appellation, although they could enter when they reached the required 25% of authorized varieties.
+The immediate consequence was that some areas of the Salnés Valley, O Rosal, and Condado do Tea were temporarily excluded from the new appellation, although they could enter when they reached the required 25% of authorized varieties.
+Other areas like the modern IXP of Ribeiras do Morrazo were also left out, ostensibly for grape-related reasons—though there’s a conflicting rumor that political conflicts are also to blame.

-The task of ensuring that they had enough eligible hectares fell to some pioneering winemakers.
-Marisol Bueno, José Antonio Lopez, Manolo Padín, and Hernando Martínez covered the countryside, holding meetings and trying by any means necessary to convince the region’s often-skeptical growers to register their vines and in some cases replace the high-production hybrids with Albariño, a complicated variety whose yields would be much lower.
-Convincing a Galician to do anything is near impossible work.
-But somehow they did it.
-On July 4, 1988 the new wine appellation, with Marisol Bueno as its president, was officially approved by the Ministry of Agriculture.
+The task of ensuring that the proposed DO had enough eligible hectares fell to just a few key figures.
+Marisol Bueno, José Antonio Lopez, Manolo Padín, and Hernando Martínez covered the countryside, holding meetings and trying by any means necessary to convince the region’s often-skeptical growers to register their vines and in some cases replace the high-production hybrids with Albariño, a complicated variety whose yields would initially be much lower.
+Convincing a Galician to do anything is near impossible work, but somehow they did it.
+On July 4, 1988, the new wine appellation was officially approved by the Spanish Ministry of Agriculture.

 Rías Baixas in the 21st Century